cheerful/freckle-apidocs/content/v2/using_webhooks.md

 * You want to update your dashboards in real-time, as people log their time in Noko.
 To do this, you'd create a Webhook that listens to the `entry` events, and your webhook would update your dashboards
 * As soon as a project is created in your project managent tool, you want to immediately create the project in Noko so your team can log time against it.
 You would use the [API to create a new project](/v2/projects/#create-a-project)

+## Pinging your Webhook

+When your Webhook is created (either through the Webapp or from the API), we send a `webhook.ping` event, so you can verify that your webhook is receiving data from Noko.

+You can also manually trigger a ping at any time, either from the Webapp (if it's a standalone webhook), or using the [Ping action in the Webhook Endpoint](/v2/webhooks/#ping-a-webhook) for API Webhooks.

+A Ping event has the following structure:

+<%= request_headers EXAMPLE_WEBHOOK_PING_HEADERS %>
+<%= json :EXAMPLE_WEBHOOK_PING_BODY %>

 ## What does a Webhook payload look like?

 A Webhook payload has the following structure: